pymc-devs/pymc-examples/myst_nbs/variational_inference/lda-advi-aevb.myst.md

 from copy import deepcopy
 from time import time

+import aesara
+import aesara.tensor as at
-import matplotlib.pyplot as plt import numpy as np import pymc3 as pm import seaborn as sns import theano import theano.tensor as tt
+import matplotlib.pyplot as plt import numpy as np import pymc as pm import seaborn as sns

+from aesara import shared
+from aesara.sandbox.rng_mrg import MRG_RandomStreams
-from pymc3 import Dirichlet
+from pymc import Dirichlet
-from pymc3 import math as pmmath from sklearn.datasets import fetch_20newsgroups from sklearn.feature_extraction.text import CountVectorizer, TfidfVectorizer from theano import shared from theano.sandbox.rng_mrg import MRG_RandomStreams
+from pymc import math as pmmath from sklearn.datasets import fetch_20newsgroups from sklearn.feature_extraction.text import CountVectorizer, TfidfVectorizer

 # unfortunately I was not able to run it on GPU due to overflow problems
 %env THEANO_FLAGS=device=cpu,floatX=float64